johnny353535/ServiceComposer/README.md

 ## Working with Grunt.js

 To run a task use `grunt [task name]`.
-There are two default tasks available - *dev* and *build*.
+There are two default tasks available - *dev* and *dist*.
 They will be explained in the following.

 ### grunt dev: Development

 The task used during development is called 'dev'.
 Run it with `grunt dev`.
-It starts a static web-server with auto-reload enabled, compiles LESS files into CSS and checks JavaScript files for errors using [JSHint](http://jshint.com).
+It starts a static web-server with auto-reload enabled, compiles React files to JavaScript, compiles LESS files into CSS and checks JavaScript files for errors using [JSHint](http://jshint.com).

+Once the task is running the page can be accessed via 'http://localhost:8080'

-### grunt build: Building the project
+### grunt dist: Building a distribution ready version of the project

-The task used to create a deployable version of the project is called 'build'.
-Run it with `grunt build`.
+The task used to create a deployable version of the project is called 'dist'.
+Run it with `grunt dist`.
 It will export to the `dist` repository.

 What it does: